BjornL1/balance-stock/README.md

 - Known Bugs/compromise
-  - When the program is run in codeanywhere it seems like, in certain condition, (due to server connection issue or high load) a time out error could occur, the operation and interaction could be interrupted leading to an error while the program tries to update the sheets after a calculation is performned.
+  - When the program is run in codeanywhere it seems like, in certain conditions, (due to server connection issue or high load) a timeout error could occur, the operation and interaction could be interrupted leading to an error while the program tries to update the sheets after a calculation is performed.

 ## Credits
 ### Code Used

 - Specific coding
   - The coding has similarities with "love sandwiches" walkthrough project, more specifically it is the way to update the worksheets (the code block called def update_worksheet(data, worksheet):.
-This process to update the sheets after each calculation could be seen as a rather general method, furthermore this code is consise and inventing a new alternative code doing the same thing was considered as irrational and did not add any user value.
+This process to update the sheets after each calculation could be seen as a rather general method, furthermore this code is concise and inventing a new alternative code doing the same thing was considered as irrational and did not add any user value.
-  To summarize; the uniqiness for the project code is rather the concept of how the the critical level, average sales are calculating stock and planned sales.
+  To summarize; the uniqueness for the project code is rather the concept of how the critical level, average sales are calculating stock and planned sales.

  - General coding
    - For inspiration and tips the major sources were: